jekeymer/Contact-Process-Ising-Model/README.md

 For the spin flips, we only ran the Metropolis algorithm only if the site visited survives the CP Monte Carlo step.
 Thus no Gillespie is used here!

-To compare what happens otherwise (using Gillespie), we use implement Gillespie for flips and see that the Metropolis Algorithm is not compatible with Gillespie as it is not suppose to represent rates.
-It is only meant to draw configurations consistent with the ensamble average.
+To compare what happens otherwise (using Gillespie), we also implement a version of the update lattice code using the Gillespie algorith, for flips and see how the Metropolis Algorithm is not compatible with Gillespie.
+This is due to the fact that Metopolis is not suppose to represent true rates.
+It is only meant to draw configurations consistent with the ensamble average defined by the Isin Model's statistical mechanics.

 We see that if Gillespie is ran along with the Metropolis algorithm, the flipping operator affects the rates of the Contact Process in an artificial fashion.
-To see  this test we made the function:
+To see this the interested hacker can test by herself.
+For this, we made the function:

 	update_lattice_1